Nicgscode/QUASER/README.md

 ### Key Innovation

 This work reveals a fundamental physics insight: **certain parameters are unlearnable from power spectral density measurements alone**.
 Specifically, mode mismatch phase parameters cannot be recovered because phase information is destroyed when computing PSD = |FFT(signal)|².
-This finding has implications for LIGO commissioning procedures.
+This finding may have implications for LIGO commissioning procedures.

 ### Pipeline Overview